rfabbri/vxl-1/README.md

 See `scripts/devsetup/tips`.

-# Use a recent Git
+## Use a recent Git
 Always use Git version >= 2 when working with monorepos.

 ## Workflow Usage Patterns

-### VPE
+### LEMSVPE
 #### Basic usage (99% of the time)
 Edit pattern

+  - heavy edits to LEMSVXL
-  - heavy edits to VXD
+  - moderate edits to VXD
   - small edits or tweaks to VXL

 Share pattern

+  - LEMSVXL edits and pushes done in feature branches (eg, `curve-cues`), merged often into `master`
-  - VXD edits and pushes done in agreed upon feature branches (eg, `curve-cues`), merged often into `master`
+  - VXD edits and pushes done in agreed upon feature branches (eg, `vxd-curve-cues`), merged often into `master`
-  - VXL small edits shared on VXL branches inside VPE
+  - VXL small edits shared on VXL branches inside LEMSVPE (prefix the branches with vxl-)

 New collab working with the team needs to know

   - Most of the time: nothing.
 The master branch already has proper VXD and VXL merged in.
-  - If new collab wants to work on a feature, he needs to know the feature branch to work on VPE
+  - If new collab wants to work on a feature, he needs to know the feature branch to work on LEMSVPE

 #### About once a week
-  - Integrate to VXD upstream done by more experienced/more active peer
+  - Integrate to LEMSVXL and VXD upstream done by more experienced/more active peer

 #### About once a month
-  - Pull changes from VXL and integrate into VPE
+  - Pull changes from VXL and integrate into LEMSVPE

 #### Very rare
   - Integrate to VXL upstream done by more experienced/more active peer
+  - Useful changes to programming environment from the original VPE upstream can be merged/pushed

-## Subtree maintenance for VPE
+## Subtree maintenance for LEMSVPE
 This is an improvement to the alternative process proposed in a [stackoverflow answer](http://stackoverflow.com/questions/10918244/git-subtree-without-squash-view-log/40349121#40349121).

 For the curious, the procedure we used to create the VPE monorepo initially is in the file [additional-maintenance](./doc/additional-maintenance.md).

-### Pulling in changes from VXL/VXD
+### Pulling in changes from VXL/VXD/LEMSVXL
 ```bash
 # do it in steps to make sure whats going on
 git fetch vxl